Establishes Infectious Disease Response Project at Osaka University to Limit the Impact of Future Pandemics

 The Nippon Foundation – Osaka University Infectious Disease Project is launched to establish a center for general research on infectious diseases.
-The project will pursue open innovation with research institutions and the industrial sector in Japan and overseas, with the aim of protecting people’s lives from the threat of future pandemics while at the same time maintaining social and economic activity.
+The project pursues cooperative innovation between research institutions and the industrial sector in Japan and overseas.
+It's aimis to protect people during future pandemics, enabling countries to maintain social and economic activity.

 SignTown, an online game for teaching sign language jointly developed by The Nippon Foundation and The Chinese University of Hong Kong in collaboration with Google and Kwansei Gakuin University, is officially launched in September incorporating improvements made since the beta launch in May.
 With the ability to recognize signs using a conventional camera attached to a personal computer, the game is intended to raise interest in sign language among the general population.

 Russia launches an invasion of Ukraine in February 2022.
-In March, The Nippon Foundation Office for People Displaced from Ukraine is established, and measures are announced to provide support totaling 5 billion yen (tentative) for travel and living expenses for evacuees coming to Japan and grants to NGOs supporting evacuees in Japan.
-In April, the Foundation offers support to persons with disabilities who are still in Ukraine and announces the dispatching of Japanese university student volunteers to countries neighboring Ukraine, with seven groups totaling 101 volunteers dispatched between May and October.
+In March, the Foundation establishes the Nippon Foundation Office for People Displaced from Ukraine and announces support totaling 5 billion yen (tentative), including assistance for travel and living expenses for evacuees coming to Japan and grants to NGOs supporting evacuees in Japan.
+In April, the Foundation extends support to persons with disabilities remaining in Ukraine and announces the dispatch of Japanese university student volunteers to neighboring countries, with seven groups totaling 101 volunteers sent between May and October.

 A magnitude 7.6 earthquake strikes Japan’s Noto Peninsula and nearby areas on January 1, 2024, and the region is further damaged by heavy rains from September 21 to 23.
 After the earthquake, The Nippon Foundation uses marine transport to supply needed goods to areas made inaccessible by damage to roads, and after both disasters, the Foundation supports activities being carried out by NGOs and volunteers, as well as the rebuilding of environments for daily living including support for children’s education, social welfare facilities, and social welfare organizations.